-while one can directly work with the Einstein's equations, it turns out to be convenient to use the equations of motion for the matter variables, since that, we are eventually interested in the matter perturbations.
+Although one can directly work with the Einstein's equations, it turns out to be convenient to use the equations of motion for the matter variables because we are ultimately interested in matter perturbations.
 We consider the conservation of the energy-momentum tensor as

-this expression gives us two equations a for $\beta = 0$ and other for $\beta = i$.
-To determine these equations we consider the perturbations for the two densities and the metric
+This expression gives us two equations, one for $\beta = 0$ and the other for $\beta = i$.
+To determine these equations, we consider the perturbations for the two densities and the metric

-Indeed, in order to simplify our work we want to make full use of the symmetry under translations in space, which can best be exploited by working with the Fourier components of perturbations.
-Our convention, for all quantities, will be
+For the sake of simplicity, we want to make full use of the symmetry under spatial translations; this can best be exploited by working with the Fourier components of perturbations.
+Therefore, we have